Bekjo3/Music-streaming-app--bm/README.md

 - Music Around You: Discover music that is popular in your location or nearby areas.
 - Top Artists: Explore top artists and their latest releases.
 - Top Charts: View the latest top charts for trending songs.
+- Song Details: Follow songs using their lyrics.
 - User-Friendly Interface: A simple UI for smooth navigation.

 ### API Integration